oracle-devrel/oci-vision-ai/README.md

 [![License: UPL](https://img.shields.io/badge/license-UPL-green)](https://img.shields.io/badge/license-UPL-green) [![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=oracle-devrel_oci-vision-ai)](https://sonarcloud.io/dashboard?id=oracle-devrel_oci-vision-ai)

-# Oracle Cloud Infrastructure Vision: A Quick Overview
+# OCI Vision: Object Detection in Python

+## Overview of the service

 This is an overview of what Oracle Cloud Infrastructure Vision (a.k.a.
 OCI Vision) is, what it can provide, and how it can be used to your advantage as a company or individual trying to work with Artificial Intelligence.